-In 2015 the Company plans to receive the complete assays results and to conduct a metallurgical study consisting of open and locked cycle flotation tests to design a preliminary concentrator process flow sheet for Lac Tétépisca mineralization.
-The exploration drilling and metallurgical results will provide key information to evaluate the definitive potential of the property.
+In 2015 the Company anticipates receiving the complete assays results for the core drilling program and it plans to conduct further metallurgical studies including open and locked cycle flotation tests to design a preliminary concentrator process flow sheet for Lac Tétépisca mineralization.
+The exploration drilling and metallurgical results will provide key information to further evaluate the potential of the property to host economic grade graphite mineralisation.